 If you are a carer and have been affected by suicide, it’s OK to ask for help.

 Dealing with the loss of someone is never easy, it can be particularly difficult if this death has been due to suicide.
 You may not have had any idea the person you cared for was feeling so painful that death seemed the only answer.
 You may have tried to listen to them and reassure them that these feelings will pass, and you may have tried to get help for the person.
-Despite all help the person may have gone on to complete suicide and this can cause all sorts of emotional turmoil for carers, families and friends.
+Despite all help the person may have still taken their own life and this can cause all sorts of emotional turmoil for carers, families and friends.

 Suicide is a complex issue and usually has various factors behind it, but the only person who really knows why death is preferable to living is the person with those thoughts.
-When they are no longer alive you can be left with a lot of unanswered questions and emotions which are all over the place.
+When they are no longer alive you can be left with a lot of unanswered questions and a wide range of contrasting emotions.

 It is OK to ask for help